sifisKoen/keda-tutorial-devops/tutorial-keda/k6-testing-tool-configuration/k6-testing-tool-configuration.md

 ## Configuration

 Now that you have installed the k6 testing tool.
 You need to configure the js script.
-It is very simple we have already created an initial script the only thing you need to do is just to change the `http.get('http://<your-service-url>/get_url');` field in the `k6-testing-script.js` file.
+It is very simple we have already created an initial script the only thing you need to do is just to change the `http.get('http://<your-service-url>/get_url');` field in the in the **k6-testing-script.js** file.

 As before you can open the `k6-testing-script.js` file with your favorite command line editor (_vim, nano, etc_).